USA-Trev/COMP1690_CW/README.md

 # COMP1690_CW
+THIS IS A WORK IN PROGRESS.
+I am currently working on the 1st of 3 applications in this solution.

 This is a multi-application project for a fictitious car-rental company.
 The project includes a desktop application for the car-rental admin members to manage services, a mobile app for the drivers to log into and view/record their journeys, and a web API so the desktop and mobile apps can communicate with a SQL server database.